Fiat Chrysler shares to start trading in Milan after New York debut

 Carmaker Fiat FIA.MI completed the full buyout of its U.S. unit Chrysler earlier this year and is now incorporating all of its businesses under Dutch-registered FCA, paving the way for a U.S. listing of the world's seventh-biggest auto group.

-The opening auction for FCA shares in Milan will start at 14:30 p.m.
-BST and last for 15 minutes, while continuous trading will kick off at 14:45 p.m.
-BST, the bourse said.
+The opening auction for FCA shares in Milan will start at 1330 GMT(0930 EDT) and last for 15 minutes, while continuous trading will kick off at 1345 GMT, the bourse said.

 Milan-listed FCA shares can from Monday be followed on Reuters terminals with the (FCHA.MI) symbol.